hirosystems/docs/docs/platform/guides/create-chainhooks.md

 > _**Note**_
 >
-> _Refer to the [Bitcoin predicates](https://docs.hiro.so/chainhook/guides/chainhooks-with-bitcoin) and [Stacks predicates](https://docs.hiro.so/chainhook/guides/chainhooks-with-stacks) documents to understand the available predicates and how to use them._
+> _Refer to the [Bitcoin predicates](../../chainhook/guides/chainhooks-with-bitcoin.md) and [Stacks predicates](../../chainhook/guides/chainhooks-with-stacks.md) documents to understand the available predicates and how to use them._

 **Then-that**: This action is defaulted to `http_post` to allow the chainhook to post events to the URL specified in the below option.

-**URL**: Specify a URL to post chainhook events to the HTTP_post method.
+**URL**: Specify a URL to post Chainhook events to the HTTP_post method.

 **Authorization Header**: This field is optional to add a Secret to the `authorization` header when posting payloads.